 Tea coffee making facilities

 Food and Drink

 Your stay at the Swindon Marriott Hotel is on a full-board basis.
-All your included meals will be buffet style with waiting staff available to assist if required and served in the Cast Iron Bar & Grill, with the exception of Christmas Day lunch, which will be plated and waiter served in the Uffington Suite.
+All your included meals will be buffet style with waiting staff available to assist if required and served in the Source Grill Restaurant, with the exception of Christmas Day lunch, which will be plated and waiter served in the Uffington Suite.

 Chats Cafe Bar in the hotel also serves light meals, gourmet sandwiches and desserts.